mlvrkhn/mlvrkhn/README.md

 ## **Hey hey!** 👋

-My name is Martin, software developer with a background in Law.
-I am self taught and I work mostly with JavaScript, Vue environment and React.
+I am Martin, self taught software developer with a background in Law.
+Working with JavaScript + Vue.js, also React.

 <table>
   <tr>